-"Cached Landscapes" is an experimental photographic project, virtually visiting surveillance related signals-intelligence locations researched and published by Trevor Paglen in mid 2015, while searching for the visual data traces of our everyday online travels.
+"Cached Landscapes" is an experimental photographic project, virtually visiting surveillance related signals-intelligence locations researched and published by Trevor Paglen in mid 2015.

 Unless manually picked out of the hidden system folders of our devices, by default a huge amount of fragmented and decontextualized image files is silently archived and stored in our computer's browser cache everytime we visit a website or a map on the internet.